Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 git push --set-upstream origin <your-branch-name>
 ```

 Then follow the [nf-agora pipeline launch instructions](https://github.com/Sage-Bionetworks-Workflows/nf-agora/blob/main/README.md#launching-the-pipeline).
-When selecting the **Revision**, make sure to choose your `nf-agora` feature branch — not `main` — so that the run uses your custom container image.
+When selecting the **Revision**, make sure to choose your `nf-agora` feature branch (not Main)

 Once your `agora-data-tools` branch is merged to `dev`, delete your temporary `nf-agora` branch and the custom GHCR image to avoid clutter.